ycm-core/YouCompleteMe/README.md

 - `YcmErrorSign`, which falls back to group `SyntasticErrorSign` and then `error` if they exist
-- `YcmErrorSign`, which falls back to group `SyntasticWarningSign` and then `todo` if they exist
+- `YcmWarningSign`, which falls back to group `SyntasticWarningSign` and then `todo` if they exist

 You can also style the line that has the warning/error with these groups: